A New k-Space Model for Non-Cartesian Fourier Imaging: Analysis of the Image-Domain Voxel Model

 \subsection{Eq.~\eqref{eq:img-model} and spatially-varying representation capacity}

-Our next insight comes from the observation that Eq.~\eqref{eq:img-model} has limited capacity to model all possible signals $F(k)$ that could potentially arise from the original continuous Fourier transform of model Eq.~\eqref{eq:forward}.
+Our next insight comes from the observation that Eq.~\eqref{eq:img-model} has limited capacity to model all possible signals $F(k)$ that could potentially arise from the original continuous Fourier transform model (Eq.~\eqref{eq:forward}).
 While this will be true of all finite-dimensional models that are used as approximate surrogates for infinite-dimensional continuous images, some models will have better approximation characteristics than others, and it can be helpful to gain insight into the nature of the error.

-In this work, we choose to examine Eq.~\eqref{eq:img-model}'s capacity to represent the signal arising from different spatial locations.
-Due to the linearity properties of Eq.~\eqref{eq:forward} and because any $f(x)$ can be viewed as a linear superposition of Diracs (i.e., the sifting property of the Dirac delta function), it suffices for us to consider spatial point sources $f_{x_0}(x)\triangleq \delta(x-x_0)$ for different $x_0$.
+In this work, we choose to examine Eq.~\eqref{eq:img-model}'s capacity to represent the signal arising from spatial locations both on and off-the voxel grid -- a type of model analysis that is well-established in the inverse problems literature\cite{chi2011}, and which is important because signal arising from off-grid locations will be present in all practical data, and the reconstruction process will attempt to fit it.
+Due to the linearity properties of Eq.~\eqref{eq:forward} and because any $f(x)$ can be viewed as a linear superposition of Diracs (i.e., the sifting property of the Dirac delta function), we find it sufficient to consider spatial point sources $f_{x_0}(x)\triangleq \delta(x-x_0)$ for different $x_0$.
 Through Eq.~\eqref{eq:forward}, such point sources give rise to complex sinusoids in k-space $F_{x_0}(k) \triangleq e^{-i2\pi k x_0}$.
-Notably, while $F_v(k)$ from Eq.~\eqref{eq:img-model-kbn} must be periodic with period $1/\Delta x$, the sinusoidal signals $F_{x_0}(k)$ will have a mismatched period unless $x_0= n \Delta x$ for some integer $n\in \mathbb{Z}$.
+Notably, while the Dirichlet kernels in Eq.~\eqref{eq:img-model-kbn} must be periodic with period $1/\Delta x$, the sinusoidal signals $F_{x_0}(k)$ will have a mismatched period unless $x_0= n \Delta x$ for some integer $n\in \mathbb{Z}$.
 Thus, we may expect good modeling accuracy for spatial locations $x_0$ that are perfectly aligned with the voxel grid from Eq.~\eqref{eq:img-model}, but should expect modeling errors for off-grid locations.
 This type of problem could potentially be mitigated by using a different model without k-space periodicity characteristics.

 We gain further insight by examining this behavior quantitatively.
-For each spatial location $x_0$, define $\mathcal{E}(x_0)$ as the best-case relative approximation error (in the $\mathcal{L}_2$-norm) between the k-space model $F_v(k)$ from Eq.~\eqref{eq:img-model-kbn} and the ideal signal $F_{x_0}(k)$, performing integration over the central period of $F_v(k)$:
+For each spatial location $x_0$, define $\mathcal{E}(x_0)$ as the best-case relative approximation error (in the $\mathcal{L}_2$-norm) between the ideal signal $F_{x_0}(k)$ and the k-space model $F_v(k)$ from Eq.~\eqref{eq:img-model-kbn} (corresponding to $f_v(x)$ from Eq.~\eqref{eq:img-model}), performing integration over the central period of $F_v(k)$: